After-Hours Rental Emergencies: A PM Playbook

 Owner communication: fast, calm, and useful

-Owners don’t need a play-by-play at midnight for every issue.
-They do need to know when:
+Owners do not need a play-by-play at midnight for every issue.
+Still, they do need to know when:

 • there is material property damage